Hungarians on Sunday began voting on a referendum over European Union plans to relocate refugees and migrants among member states.

 OPINION: Hungary should be kicked out of the EU

-On Friday, opposition parties and rights groups demonstrated in Budapest against the referendum, criticising the government for stoking fears and xenophobia.
+On Friday, opposition parties and rights groups demonstrated in the capital Budapest against the referendum, criticising the government for stoking fears and xenophobia.

 Earlier this week, Amnesty International also accused Hungary's government of mistreating refugees and migrants on the Serbian border.